kevinludwig/node-lwes/README.md

 ### Overview

-This is a javascript port of LWES (www.lwes.org).
+This is a pure javascript implementation of LWES (www.lwes.org).

 ### Open issues